rohit-1999/ecommerce-backend/README.md

 💬 RESTful APIs for seamless integration with frontend

-🗄️ MySQL Database Integration using JPA/Hibernate
+🗄️ PostgreSQL Database Integration using JPA/Hibernate

 🧩 ModelMapper and DTO Layer for clean data transfer